Gpadh/ai-shopping-bot---Copy/README.md

 __Mock Products:__ JSON was used as a lightweight solution to represent product metadata and image paths without the need for a database during prototyping.
 The mock products currently in the database are a t-shirt, a pair of shoes, and a handbag.

+## Deployment
+The frontend of this app was hosted on Vercel.
+The backend of this app was hosted on Render.
+Please note that the Render webservice is a bit finicky and goes inactive at times and I've taken measures to prevent this (UptimeRobot constantly pinging the service every 5 minutes) so please be patient during testing.